 Professor Diermeier has advised many of the world’s leading companies.
 His clients include Abbott Laboratories, Accenture, Allianz, Baxter International, BP, Edelman, Eisai, Ernst & Young, Exelon, the FBI, General Mills, W.W.
 Grainger, Hyatt, Johnson & Johnson, Kraft, McDonald’s, Medtronic, Metro AG, PricewaterhouseCoopers, Shell, State Farm, Takeda, Target, and UnitedHealth Group.

-He is the academic director of CEO Perspectives (Kellogg’s most senior executive education program), a joint venture between the Kellogg School of Management and the Corporate Leadership Center, and serves as chairman of the Northwestern Global Health Foundation, winner of the 2012 Chicago “Up-and Comer” Innovation Award.
+He is the academic director of CEO Perspectives (Kellogg’s most senior executive education program), a joint venture among the Kellogg School of Management, University of Chicago, and the Corporate Leadership Center, and serves as chairman of the Northwestern Global Health Foundation, winner of the 2012 Chicago “Up-and Comer” Innovation Award.
 He is a research fellow at the Canadian Institute of Advanced Research (CIFAR) and a member of the Economic Club of Chicago.
-In December 2004 he was appointed to the Management Board of the FBI.
+In December 2004, he was appointed to the Management Board of the FBI.

 Reputation Rules: Strategies for Building Your Company's Most Valuable Asset By Daniel Diermeier